 The results are in, says Harvard Business Review: to succeed in a global economy today, a geographically dispersed workforce is imperative.

-Not only are you at the forefront of promising markets (with quicker time to yours), but you can tap into world-class talent at scalable levels that suit your unique company workload.
+Not only are you at the forefront of promising markets (with quicker time to yours), but you can tap into world-class talent to manage remote software teams at scalable levels that suit your unique company workload.
 Side note: I talk a lot more on the myriad of benefits to remote teams here

-But, naturally, for all of its agile advantages, risks do exist as well, and many chief technical officers I speak to are not reserved about their hesitation in working with tech talent from afar.
+But, naturally, for all of its agile advantages, risks of outsourcing software development do exist as well, and many chief technical officers I speak to are not reserved about their hesitation in working with tech talent from afar.

 If so, maybe some of these concerns sound familiar to you?: